 The Contractor shall provide covered services to AHCCCS members in accordance with all applicable Federal and State laws, Arizona Section 1115 Waiver demonstration, regulations, Contract and policies, including those incorporated by reference in this Contract.
 The services are described in detail in AHCCCS Rules including but not limited to AHCCCS regulations in A.A.C.
-R9-22 Article 2, 12, and 13, the AHCCCS Medical Policy Manual (AMPM), the AHCCCS Contractor Operations Manual (ACOM), and the AHCCCS Covered Behavioral Health Services Guide, all of which are incorporated herein by reference and may be found on the AHCCCS website [42 CFR 438.210(a)(1)].
+R9-22 Article 2, 12, and 13, the AHCCCS Medical Policy Manual (AMPM), the AHCCCS Contractor Operations Manual (ACOM), and AMPM Policy 310-B and AMPM Exhibit 300-2A, all of which are incorporated herein by reference and may be found on the AHCCCS website [42 CFR 438.210(a)(1)].
 To be covered, services must be medically necessary and cost effective.
 Covered services are briefly described below.
 See also AMPM Exhibit 300-1 and AMPM Exhibit 300-2A.